ChaseBianchi/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in each function.
+The contents of each function have closure because theyre contained within the function, and their scope is local.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Same is the log, but the name is a parameter that can be passed, and the roll is randomly generated each time the function is called.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? it is scoped to the personalDice function.

 ### Task 3 - Stretch Goals